Frequently Asked Questions

 - Mail in a check.
 Fill out the appropriate deposit form found here and mail it in to the corresponding mailing address.
 Be sure that your student's ID number is in the memo portion of the check.

 - In person.
 Visit the Wiscard Office at 1308 W. Dayton Street (Union South), Room 149.

 How much money should my student put in his/her Housing Food Account?

-The average student uses about $600 per semester on his/her Housing Food Account.
+The average student uses about $600 per semester on his/her Wiscard for food.
 However, it is recommended that students begin with $300 in their account.
-Students will automatically receive a refund for a Housing Food Account if the balance is $20 or greater at the end of the year.
-Balances that are less than $20 will be transferred to Campus Cash.
-Any money remaining in the Campus Cash account will automatically carry forward from semester to semester.
+Any money remaining on a student's Wiscard will automatically carry forward from semester to semester.

 We are preparing our tax return and want to know how to obtain the 1098T form.